This post may contain affiliate links, which help keep this content free. (Full disclosure)

 First we whisk together the dressing.
 It’s a flavorful combination of olive oil, vinegar, and dried spices and herbs.
 As I mentioned, it’s just five ingredients that you probably already have.

 Then it’s time to gather and prep all of your salad ingredients.
-Slice the tomatoes, roasted red peppers (you can buy these in a jar!), red onions, and marinated artichoke hearts.
+Slice the tomatoes, roasted red peppers (you can buy these in a jar or easily make roasted red peppers at home!), red onions, and marinated artichoke hearts.
 Layer the arugula in a bowl and top with vegetables.

 Finally, drizzle with the Italian dressing and toss everything together again.
 DIG IN.